 M&A is part of the company's growth strategy.
-In 2022 and 2023, the company completed several acquisitions which marked the beginning of its multi-brand strategy.
+In 2022, 2023 and 2024, the company completed several acquisitions which marked the beginning of its multi-brand strategy.
 A multi-brand strategy puts the company is a good position to serve a wider spectrum of consumers across different pricing segmentations.
 It also allows the company to provide a wider and more representative range of Asian Food products to global customers.
 The company's M&A strategy focuses on acquisition complimentary brands in the Asian Food category and also targets that can expand and strengthen the company's sales network globally.
 M&A is an important part of our strategy to establish our footprint and sales channel internationally.
 We are actively looking at potential targets in the US, Europe, Australia, SE Asia, and Middle East.
 Historically, virtually all of our sales on been in China.
-For example, our international sales were zero in 2022 and 17% of our total revenue for the year ended December 31, 2023.
-As a group, we are targeting to have international sales to account for 20 - 30% of total revenue in 2024 and around 50% in 2025.
+For example, our international sales were zero in 2022, 4.21% in 2023 and 10.14% of our total revenue for the year ended December 31, 2024.
 There can be no assurances that we will be successful in generating revenues internationally.
 For example, our M&A strategy may not identify M&A candidates and acquisitions that are completed may not be successfully integrated into our operations and may not produce significant international revenues.